HustHank/HKScrollingNavAndTabBar/README.md

 }
 ```

+#Note
-Note: HidingNavigationBar only works with UINavigationBars that have translucent set to true.
+HKScrollingNavAndTabBar only works with UINavigationBars that have translucent set to YES.